Christmas & other sacred days and secular

 Sales person: "Bye"

 Customer 3, who is next in line: "Wow.
 Some people are so cold."

 Copying the theme found in Sesame Street: this section of our web site is brought to you by the letter "S."

 The question is whether the publicity departments of stores and store employees should use the term:

 The hot button item that causes so much conflict at this time of year is the letter "s" at the end of "Happy Holidays:" It poses the question: Is there one holiday or are there multiple holidays in December that should be acknowledged?

-An parallel question is whether the U.S. should be viewed as:
+A parallel question is whether the U.S. should be viewed as:

 percentage of NOTAs and adherents of non-Christian religions is increasing.
-The percentage of Christians is in a slow downward spiral, largely because teens are leaving and never returning.
+The percentage of Christians is in a slow downward spiral, largely because teens are leaving the faith in which they were raised and never returning.

 Many conservative Christian groups are promoting Christmas-only greetings.
-A few years ago, some fundamentalist groups gave up attempts at reason and persuasion.
-They started resorting to economic boycotts to force unwilling stores to meet the fundamentalists' goals.
+A few years ago, some fundamentalist Christian groups gave up attempts at reason and persuasion.
+They started resorting to economic boycotts to force unwilling stores to meet their goals.
 However, they seem to have largely abandoned such strong-arm tactics and reverted to merely making list of which retailers are acknowledging diversity -- as in the sign below -- or are adopting a Christmas-only policy.
-Liberty Counsel has its Friend or Foe Christmas Campaign; The American Family Association (AFA) has its 2011 "Naughty or Nice" list.
+Liberty Counsel has its Friend or Foe Christmas Campaign; The American Family Association (AFA) has its "Naughty or Nice" list.

 do not wish to make their customers angry.
 No matter what phrase is used, the store is going to alienate some customers.